Alert

 • Connection to the East/West Trail (approximately 0.33 miles one way)

-• Newlin Gulch Trail (approximately 7 miles out and back)
+• Newlin Gold Trail (entrance into the reservoir is needed) (approximately 7 miles out and back)

 Is horseback riding allowed on the trails?